kalashpatil33/Netflix/README.md

     -Added Hardcoded values inside constants.
     -Registered to TMDB API & create an APP over there -Then fetch the API of Now Playing movies.
+    -Custom Hook for Now Playing Movies
+    -Create A movieSlice
+    -Update store with movies Data
+    -Planning for MainContainer & secondary container
+    -Fetch Data from Trailer Video
+    -Update store with Trailer Video Data
+    -Embedded the Youtube video and make it auto play and mute -Tailwind Classes to make Main Container Look awesome..